+The former Chairperson was a member of an unfunded defined benefit public sector scheme and her pension entitlements do not extend beyond the standard entitlements in the relevant public sector defined benefit superannuation scheme.
 The former Chairperson did not receive any performance related payments or any other benefit in kind during the year.
 The former Chairperson received a retirement lump sum of €140,385 upon retirement.